Fossil fuel phase-out: Coal

-As of 2018, 30 countries and many sub-national governments and businesses had become members of the Powering Past Coal Alliance, each making a declaration to advance the transition away from unabated coal power generation.
+As of 2018, 30 countries and many sub-national governments and businesses had become members of the Powering Past Coal Alliance, each making a declaration to advance the transition away from unabated (abated means with carbon capture and storage (CCS), but almost all power plants are unabated as CCS is so expensive) coal power generation.
 As of 2019, however, the countries which use the most coal have not joined, and some countries continue to build and finance new coal-fired power stations.
 A just transition from coal is supported by the European Bank for Reconstruction and Development.

 In 2019 the UN Secretary General said that countries should stop building new coal power plants from 2020 or face 'total disaster'.

 In 2020, although China built some plants, globally more coal power was retired than built: the UN Secretary General has said that OECD countries should stop generating electricity from coal by 2030 and the rest of the world by 2040.

 Oil

-Crude oil is refined into fuel oil, diesel and gasoline.
+Crude oil is refined into fuel oil, diesel and petrol.
 The refined products are primarily for transportation by conventional cars, trucks, trains, planes and ships.
 Popular alternatives are human-powered transport, public transport, electric vehicles, and biofuels.
+The IISD has suggested a plan for oil and gas phase-out, but OPEC has called it a fantasy.

 Natural gas

-Natural gas is widely used to generate electricity and has an emission intensity of about 500g/kWh.
+Natural gas is widely used to generate electricity and has an emission intensity of about 500 g/kWh.
 Heating is also a major source of carbon dioxide emissions.
 Leaks are also a large source of atmospheric methane.

 In some countries natural gas is being used as a temporary "bridge fuel" to replace coal, in turn to be replaced by renewable sources or a hydrogen economy.
 However this "bridge fuel" may significantly extend the use of fossil fuel or strand assets, such as gas-fired power plants built in the 2020s, as the average plant life is 35 years.
 Although natural gas assets are likely to be stranded later than oil and coal assets, perhaps not until 2050, some investors are concerned by reputational risk.

-Natural gas phase-out is progressing in some regions, for example with increasing use of hydrogen by the European Network of Transmission System Operators for Gas (ENTSOG) and changes to building regulations to reduce the use of gas heating.
+Fossil gas phase-out has progressed in some regions, for example with increasing use of hydrogen by the European Network of Transmission System Operators for Gas (ENTSOG) and changes to building regulations to reduce the use of gas heating.
+As residential consumers move to electricity, gas grid operation and maintenance may become harder to fund.